flyingant/react-storybook-boilerplate/README.md

-# react-storybook-static-core
+# boilerplate for react storybook
-This is a react storybook bootstrap code and provide a easy way to code on the storybook.
+This project is a boilerplate for react storybook.
+You can be easier to build react component or work flow without set up a server or something others.